Episode 43: IoT Cost Optimization Featuring Alex Tweedy

 Service Page: IoT Platform Cost Optimization

-Kiran Patel: Welcome to today’s episode of 10,000 feet, the OST podcast.
+Kiran Patel: Welcome to today’s episode of Ten Thousand Feet: The OST podcast.
 I am joined today by Alex Tweedy, an architect with the Data Analytics and Connected Products Teams at OST.
 Alex is an experienced data and technology leader and architect with expertise and a proven track record of building enterprise solutions utilizing all data.
 He joined OST in June, after 14 years of experience at Amway.

 Alex, welcome to the show.